Leg Injury Car Accident Settlements

 - Pedestrian knee injury verdicts had a median verdict of $150,000.

-- Rear end crash knee injuries have a verdict median of just $9000 in the Jury Verdict Research cases reviewed.
+- Rear end crash knee injuries have a verdict median of just $9000 in the Verdict Research cases reviewed.
 This is because there are not a lot of knee injury cases in rear end crashes.
-Some of the claims are with a preexisting injury, which means these are tough legal cases to win.
+Some of the claims involve a preexisting injury, which means these are tough legal cases to win.

-Motorcycle knee injury verdicts, as you may imagine, are often higher because the damage is more severe.
+Motorcycle knee injury payouts, as you may imagine, are often higher because the damage is more severe.
 The median verdict in such cases was $191,000, with a range of $83,000 to $287,000.
 For those who have suffered a knee, leg or ankle injury on a motorcycle, it is significant to remember that juries tend to be biased against motorcyclists.
-Whether this is fair or not is not at issue; it is a frequent reality in the courtroom.
-That is why you should retain a very experienced and effective motorcycle accident personal injury attorney in such a case.
+That is why you should retain a very experienced and effective personal injury attorney in such a case.

 It is common in a serious car accident for the insurance company and defense attorney to argue that your x-rays and various medical tests only reveal ‘minor’ leg, ankle and knee injuries.
 Some of these injuries may look relatively minor, but a good personal injury attorney will be able to clearly illustrate with medical proof for the jury or insurance company that you have suffered a substantial injury.
 Experienced attorneys will collect medical records, medical test results and strong evidence to show that your injuries have given you a serious disability.
 Just be aware that lawyers and insurance companies want to discount your leg injuries and pay out as little as possible.
-It is important to get a good leg injury attorney, and to also have your injuries documented as clearly as possible by a medical professional immediately after the car accident.
+It is important to get a good leg injury attorney on your side.